 *Please note, saturated fats require bile secreted by the gallbladder for digestion.
 Bile is made of fat, so your gallbladder will stop providing adequate amounts of bile if you aren’t eating enough fat on a regular basis.
 This will improve as your body adjusts to the change in diet.
 For this reason, start slow.
 Coconut products such as coconut oil and coconut butter are good saturated fats to start with because they don’t require bile for digestion (reference).
 Trans fats such as shortening, margarine, and other hydrogenated vegetable oils are industrially mutated fats and should be strictly avoided.
 Herbs and fermented foods, as described in the next sections, can help with fat digestion.

 Wild-caught fatty fish and seafood: Seafood provides a type of omega-3 fatty acid that is an integral component of cell membranes throughout the body.
 Wild-caught fish such as salmon, sablefish, and tuna are the best sources but shellfish are good, too.
 Concerns about mercury in fish are turning out to be inflated, but most cold-water fatty fish and seafood are low in mercury and other toxins, anyway.
 The salmon from Vital Choice is the best quality I know of.
 (I purchase the bulk packs because they are more economical.
 Click on the coupon at right to save ten percent.)

 Fish oil: Fish oil is another way to include fat-soluble nutrients from fish in your diet, although it might not be as beneficial as eating fish directly.
 The fish oil industry is crowded with questionable products these days, so it’s best to do some research before making a selection.
-Two of the brands at the top of my list right now are fermented cod liver oil from Green Pastures and extra virgin cod liver oil from Rosita Real Foods (use coupon code loyal10 for ten percent off).
+One of the brands at the top of my list right now is extra virgin cod liver oil from Rosita Real Foods (use coupon code loyal10 for ten percent off).